defenseunicorns/pepr/docs/060_best-practices/README.md

 ### Logging

-Pepr can deploy two controllers: Admission and Watch.
-The controllers deployed are dictated by the [actions](https://docs.pepr.dev/main/user-guide/actions/) used in the capabilities (Pepr only deploys what is necessary).
-The default log level is `info`, but it can be changed to `debug` by setting the environment variable `LOG_LEVEL` to `debug`.
+Pepr can deploy two types of controllers: Admission and Watch.
+The controllers deployed are dictated by the [Actions](https://docs.pepr.dev/main/user-guide/actions/) called for by a given set of Capabilities (Pepr only deploys what is necessary).
+Within those controllers, the default log level is `info` but that can be changed to `debug` by setting the `LOG_LEVEL` environment variable to `debug`.

 Pepr logs for all pods: